 2010s—A Focus on Sustainability

 The grand opening for the 1,700-seat LEED-Certified Valley Performing Arts Center (VPAC), held on January 29, 2011, was attended by celebrities, city and county leaders, alumni and the local community.
 The debut concert incorporated a variety of genres, reflecting the VPAC’s diverse performance program aimed at students, alumni and the greater Los Angeles area.
 In July 2017, the VPAC was renamed the Younes and Soraya Nazarian Center for the Performing Arts (“The Soraya”) in recognition of a $17-million gift from the Y&S Nazarian Family Foundation.
 This historic gift is the CSU’s largest single gift to the arts and one of the largest in Los Angeles arts history.

-In 2012, CSUN welcomed Dr. Dianne Harrison as the fifth and current president of the University.
+In 2012, CSUN welcomed Dr. Dianne F. Harrison as the fifth president of the University.
 That same year, three major additions were made to the University Student Union: the Veterans Resource Center, the Pride Center, and the LEED-Certified Student Recreation Center (SRC), the last of which replaced the Fitness Centre.
 The SRC has received several awards for environmental design, including the 2013 American Institute of Architects (AIA) Education Facility Design Award for balancing function, form and sustainability.

 In 2014, CSUN collaborated with the Los Angeles Cleantech Incubator to form the LACI@CSUN business incubator with the goal of helping startup companies from CSUN and the San Fernando Valley achieve their full potential.
 That same year, alumnus David Nazarian pledged to fundraise $25 million for the University, inaugurated by his $10 million gift.
 In recognition of Nazarian’s gift and commitment to raise funds for the University, CSUN renamed its College of Business and Economics the David Nazarian College of Business and Economics.
 The fundraising goal was realized in 2016, the same year that marked the College’s 50th anniversary.